Path-yang/Path-yang/README.md

 ## 🛠️ Hackathons

 ### ⚓ [PSA L2 Ops AI Co-pilot](https://github.com/Path-yang/PSA-Code-Sprint-25)
-🏆 *3rd runner-up (Top 4 out of 400+ teams)* <br>
+🏆 *3rd runner-up (Top 4 out of 400+ teams) @ PSA Code Sprint 2025* <br>
 Part of a team of 4 that developed an AI diagnostic assistant for PSA duty officers to automates alert parsing, root cause analysis, and resolution planning with integrated ticketing and analysis system.

 ### 👴 [SilverSigma](https://github.com/Path-yang/SilverSigma)
-Built during *SUTD WHAT THE HACK* in a team of 5.
+Built during *SUTD WHAT THE HACK 2025* in a team of 5.
 It is a comprehensive senior focused web application, featuring AI companionship with streaming avatars, hobby exploration hub, social feed, and community class integration.

 ### 🏥 [SigmaHealth](https://github.com/clemenong1/Sigmapore)
 🏆 *Finalist (Top 10 out of 60+ teams), best usage of data, best team for Theme 1: Health and Wellbeing @ NUS Lifehack 2025* <br>